 Angelique arrives in 1968 on Nicholas Blair’s demonic leash

 Episode 477 – 634, April 23, 1968 – November 27, 1968

-However, Angelique is joined by an overseer from Hell in her ersatz-sibling Nicholas Blair (Humbert Allen Astredo).
-After her failures, Nicholas deals Angelique the ironic punishment of becoming enslaved as a vampire herself.
-Later, Angelique's attempt to kill Adam in her continued revenge scheme against Barnabas disrupts Nicholas’s plan to use Adam and the sinister Eve as progenitors of a new race that would conquer the world, resulting in hellacious consequences for the schemers by their devilish master.
+However, Angelique is joined by a demonic overseer from Hell in her ersatz sibling, Nicholas Blair (Humbert Allen Astredo).
+After her initial failures as Cassandra, Nicholas deals Angelique the poetic punishment of becoming enslaved as a vampire herself.
+Eventually, Angelique's attempt to kill Adam in her ongoing revenge scheme against Barnabas disrupts Nicholas’s plan to use Adam and the sinister Eve as progenitors of a new race that would conquer the world, resulting in hellacious consequences for the schemers by their devilish master.

 Chris Jennings’s werewolf curse puts a damper on his love life

 Episode 627 – 700, November 19, 1968 – February 28, 1969

 Chris Jennings (Don Briscoe) arrives in town with his young sister, Amy (Willy Wonka's Denise Nickerson), investigating the death of his identical twin brother Tom, who was turned into a vampire by Angelique and later staked by Barnabas.
 After stowing Amy at Collinwood, Chris begins dating Carolyn.
 However, this brother has a supernatural secret of his own, since he turns into a ravenous werewolf every full moon and his old measure of chaining himself to a radiator no longer works.